ethereum/execution-apis/src/engine/prague.md

 *Note:* The `amount` value is represented in Gwei.

 ### WithdrawalRequestV1

-This structure represents an execution layer triggered withdrawal request.
+This structure maps onto the withdrawal request from [EIP-7002](https://eips.ethereum.org/EIPS/eip-7002).
 The fields are encoded as follows:

 - `sourceAddress`: `DATA`, 20 Bytes